abhayks1/openst-storage/README.md

 # OpenST Storage

 OpenST Storage contains DB storage libraries and respective services.
 It also contains data sharding libraries and services.
 While OpenST Storage is available as-is for anyone to use, we caution that this is early stage software and under heavy ongoing development and improvement.
-Please report bugs and suggested improvements.
+Please report bugs and suggest improvements.

 ## Set ENV Variables